abondar24/RedisDemo/README.md

 Go-Redis demo (Based on Redis In Action book)

-1. Voter: create and post votes with id key
+1. Voter: create and post votes with id key.